dustinstansbury/stacked_generalization/README.md

 Plays nice with sklearn classifiers, or any model class that has a `fit` and `predict` method.

+# Installation
+Currently the package is not on PyPi, but is easy to install directly from github using the following command.

+	pip install -e 'git+http://github.com/dustinstansbury/stacked_generalization.git#egg=stacked_generalization'

 # Example usage

 	from sklearn.datasets import load_digits